hanyslmm/assessment/databaseTask/solution.md

 ON Suppliers.SupplierID = MovieSupplier.SupplierID;

-### Create list of the movie suppliers and all the movies in the inventory using the cross product
+### Create list of the movie suppliers and all the movies in the inventory :point_right: cross_product

 CREATE view cross_product\
 SELECT * from invent_movie CROSS JOIN movie_supp\